‘We’re collateral damage’: Clinically vulnerable people on how they feel about 19 July

 Although the prime minister has said he expects that people still wear face masks in crowded or enclosed spaces, such as public transport, and “to keep thinking of others”, there has been criticism over explicit safety provisions for those classed as clinically vulnerable once the mandate has lifted and is replaced with only guidance to do so.

-Government advice for the clinically vulnerable recommends avoiding people who have not had both doses of the vaccine - 35,000,000 people have had both doses, leaving around half the population not double-jabbed - and only meeting others outdoors if possible.
+Government advice for the clinically vulnerable recommends avoiding people who have not had both doses of the vaccine - around 36,000,000 people have had both doses, accounting for 68 per cent of the UK’s adult population - and only meeting others outdoors if possible.
 They should also ask friends and family to take lateral flow tests before visiting and go to supermarkets and other shops at quieter times of the day.

 The guidance advises to “limit contact with people they do not usually meet, particularly if the number of Covid-19 cases are high”.
-On Tuesday, the UK reported 36,660 new Covid-19 cases, the seventh day in a row where the number has exceeded 30,000.
+On Sunday, the UK reported 48,161 new Covid-19 cases.

 Health charities have said that the lifting of restrictions supplemented only by this guidance is removing protective measures for the estimated 3.7 million people who are classed as clinically vulnerable.